2023 Financial Trends for NPOs in Canada: The Economy and Government

 The first in a three part series on financial trends for NPOs in Canada, this post tackles how the economy and government funding are impacting nonprofit organizations.

-Both the economy and government policies can have a significant impact on nonprofit organizations (NPOs).
-Without a doubt, economic factors will impact organizations differently depending on location, size, specific mission, and service delivery model of the organization.
+Both the economy and government policies can significantly impact nonprofit organizations (NPOs).
+Without a doubt, economic factors will impact organizations differently depending on the organization's location, size, specific mission, and service delivery model.

 The goal of this post is to encourage leaders of NPOs to think about the changing landscape and the potential risks and opportunities for their NPO.